-Vattenfall completes Ormonde electricity export cable.
-Vattenfall, currently installing a thirty-turbine wind farm off Barrow-in-Furness, finished three months of cable engineering works yesterday by completing the connection from the Ormonde Offshore Wind Farm to the National Grid.
+Vattenfall completing Ormonde electricity export cable.
+Vattenfall has a thirty-turbine wind farm off Barrow-in-Furness.
+Finishing three months of cable engineering works.
+All by completing the connection from the Ormonde Offshore Wind Farm to the National Grid.

-The 42km export cable, which will take power from the wind farm to the mainland National Grid was simultaneously laid and buried in one uninterrupted operation from the shore to the offshore substation by Visser Smit.
-Vattenfall believes this is a UK first for a cable of that length and size.
+The 42km export cable, which is taking power from the wind farm to the mainland.
+More interestingly, National Grid has simultaneously laid and buried cable.
+Again and more noteworthy all in one uninterrupted operation.
+All from the shore to the offshore substation by Visser Smit.
+Vattenfall believes this is the first cable of that length and size.

 With 8 of 30 turbines now deployed at the energy company’s pioneering offshore wind farm, the completion of export cable laying and connection works from the offshore substation to the Heysham onshore substation means that the generation of first power is only months away.
 Cable-laying between turbines and to the offshore substation continues.

 Once the cables linking wind turbines to the substations are laid, engineers will work to enable the first turbines to receive power from the National Grid in a process known as ‘energisation’.
 Energisation allows engineers to test internal systems in the wind turbines before being able to safely generate first power and export to the Grid.

 More importantly, Vattenfall’s Ormonde Offshore Wind Farm is on schedule to deliver power.
 Power to the grid later and completing the 42km export cable.